Center for Jewish History NYC Logo

 Antisemitism Book Square

-October 14, 2025 Date of Publication of Antisemitism, an American Tradition – Book Tour to be Announced Soon!
+October 14, 2025 Date of Publication of Antisemitism, an American Tradition – Book Tour Starts!

 Pamela Nadell is excited to share that her forthcoming book, Antisemitism, an American Tradition, will be published on October 14, 2025.
 This timely exploration of the deep-rooted history of antisemitism in America sheds light on its enduring presence and contemporary resurgence.
 Stay tuned—book tour dates will be announced soon!